Enhancing Local Identity & Sense of Place through Placemaking

 3. Gateway Features & Signage Define the Space

-Establishing the outer limits of a space through the use of gateway features lets users know they’ve entered a unique space.
+Establishing the outer limits of space through the use of gateway features lets users know they’ve entered a unique space.
 Architectural elements, such as columns or decorative fencing, are often used to help define a space.
-Specialty wayfinding signs, such as the ones found within the Iowa City’s Riverside Drive Streetscape, let people know what services and attractions an area offers.
-They also provide an opportunity to use branding and color to reaffirm the area’s identify and theme.
+Specialty wayfinding signs, such as the ones found within Iowa City’s Riverside Drive Streetscape, let people know what services and attractions an area offers.
+They also provide an opportunity to use branding and color to reaffirm the identity and theme of the area.

 4. User Amenities Draw People to Public Places